spacestr

 About Me

-Wealth based systems are the future. #Bitcoin is the foundation for wealth based capital.
+Wealth based systems are the future. #Bitcoin is the foundation for wealth based financial capital.
 Critical thinking is required.
 Bitcoin class of 2017.

 Interests